-My unique life trajectory—which we will get into in this article—has led me to develop ‘healthy scepticism’ towards media sound bytes and popular dietary fads.
+My unique life trajectory—which we will get into in this article—has led me to develop ‘healthy scepticism’ towards mainstream nutrition advice and popular dietary fads.

 As an engineer, I believe in data.